 The Wildern English department is built on a vision that puts our students firmly at its centre.
 Our aim is to work alongside students to help them to become confident readers and writers who are able to successfully articulate their thoughts and ideas in a range of contexts.
 Above all, we want to develop students who have a desire and passion to extend their knowledge, becoming lifelong learners in the process.

-With a wealth of experience and knowledge amongst our dedicated practitioners, students flourish into thoughtful, expressive and tolerant young people who are proud of their learning and the outcomes they achieve.
+With a wealth of experience and knowledge amongst our dedicated teachers, students flourish into thoughtful, expressive and tolerant young people who are proud of their learning and the outcomes they achieve.

-In Year 7, students have one Library lesson per fortnight, during which time students can direct their own independent reading, as well as participating in group reading activities.
+In Year 7 and Year 8, students have one library lesson per fortnight, during which time students can direct their own independent reading, as well as participating in group reading activities.
 Students produce a reading journal throughout the year to record their progress.

 The department offer students a range of opportunities to further extend their learning and enjoyment of the subject.
 Some of these include: